The Fourier Coefficients of a Metaplectic Eisenstein Distribution on the Double Cover of SL$(3)$ over $\mathbb{Q}$: Introduction

 We will now provide a brief description of the contents of this paper.
-Section \ref{notation} collects notation and basic computations.
+Section \ref{notation} contains notation and basic computations.
 Subsection \ref{ssec:2-cocycle} introduces the Banks-Levy-Sepanski 2-cocycle \cite{BLS99} and collects some computations involving this 2-cocycle.
 Subsection \ref{splittingreview} reviews some results from \cite{K18} about an arithmetic splitting function $s$.
+These results provide the foundation for all of the subsequent computations.

-Section \ref{sec:ExpSums} contains the computation of the exponential sums associated with the big Bruhat cell appearing in the Fourier coefficients of the metaplectic Eisenstein distribution.
-The symmetries of $s$ studied in Subsection \ref{sec:ExpSumPrelim} induce enough symmetries of the exponential sums to reduce the general computation to a more manageable special case.
-The most important symmetry is described in Proposition \ref{exptwistmult}.
-This symmetry shows how the Dirichlet series appearing in the non-degenerate Fourier coefficients, which does not possess an Euler product, can be reconstructed from its $p$-parts.
+Section \ref{sec:ExpSums} isolates the computations of the exponential sums associated with the big Bruhat cell appearing in the Fourier coefficients of the metaplectic Eisenstein distribution.
+The symmetries of $s$ studied in Subsection \ref{sec:ExpSumPrelim} induce enough symmetries of the exponential sums to reduce the general computation to more manageable special cases, which are treated in subsections \ref{ssec:Sigma2} and \ref{ssec:Sigma4}.
+The principal reduction is described in Proposition \ref{exptwistmult}.
+Another significant consequence of Proposition \ref{exptwistmult} is that the Dirichlet series appearing in the non-degenerate Fourier coefficients, which do not possess an Euler product, can be reconstructed from their $p$-parts.
 Similar twisted multiplicativity appears in the work of Brubaker-Bump-Friedberg-Hoffstein \cite{BBFH07}.

-Section \ref{sec:MetaEisenstein} contains the computation of the Fourier coefficients of the minimal parabolic Eisenstein distribution on the double cover of SL$(3)$ over $\mathbb{Q}$.

-I would like to thank Ben Brubaker, Daniel Bump, Gautam Chinta, Solomon Friedberg, Paul Gunnells, Jeff Hoffstein, and Henryk Iwaniec for many helpful conversations during the preparation of this paper.
-I would also like to thank Stephen D. Miller for his guidance and for access to his unpublished notes which provided the starting point for this project.